Bharath-Ramamurthy/gen-apply/README.md

 ## ❓ FAQ

-**Q: Does HireMail AI send applications without my approval?**
+**Q: Does GenApply send applications without my approval?**
 **A:** No. Every application is prepared as a draft and requires your explicit review and approval before sending.
 You have full control.

 **Q: How is this different from other job application tools?**
 **A:** Most tools use single-prompt AI or simple templates.
-HireMail AI uses a coordinated multi-agent system with specialized agents for each task, resulting in higher quality outputs.
+GenApply uses a coordinated multi-agent system with specialized agents for each task, resulting in higher quality outputs.
 The Auto-Diagnostic Agent also ensures 60% better reliability.

 **Q: Which AI models do you use?**
 **A:** We support multiple providers (OpenAI, Mistral, Gemini, Hugging Face) through a factory pattern, allowing automatic failover and cost optimization.